NVIDIA GPUs Weren't Immune To Spectre Security Flaws Either - Slashdot

 Or your screen main framebuffer...

+NVIDIA’s core business is GPU computing.
+We believe our GPU hardware is immune to the reported security issue and are updating our GPU drivers to help mitigate the CPU security issue.
+As for our SoCs with ARM CPUs, we have analyzed them to determine which are affected and are preparing appropriate mitigations.

-Horribly inaccurate article/summary (Score:2)
+Horribly inaccurate article/summary (Score:3)

 So what's this announcement about?
 It's a driver update to mitigate Spectre/Meltdown which could potentially affect the driver's CPU code.
-This has also been confir [geforce.com]
+This has also been confirmed by Nvidia [geforce.com] many days ago.

+Shameful reporting by Engadget, not that I'm surprised considering they barely qualify as "tech" reporting.